bwang40/BoyangWang/README.rst

 Research Assistant `Illinois Institute of Technology`_ (2015-2020)
 ----------------------------------------------------------------------------
-   * 从事超声波系统设计及信号处理，可编程片上系统，人工智能，软件定义无线电，及物联网相关研究
+   * My research topic is focused on Ultrasonic Signal Processing, Embedded System, Hardware & Software co-design, and Artificial Intelligence.
-   * 辅导多名研究生课题以及论文项目
+   * I have instructed or directly involved in many students' projects.
-   * 帮助教授协调以及维持 ECASP_ 实验室的日常运作
+   * Help maintain the daily operation of the ECASP_ laboratory.

 Teaching Assistant `Illinois Institute of Technology`_ (2015-2020)
 -----------------------------------------------------------------------------